- Help

 NYT Strands spangram hint: Is it vertical or horizontal?Today's NYT Strands spangram is horizontal.

-NYT Strands word list for April 13Tools
+NYT Strands word list for June 19Saddle

 Looking for other daily online games?
 Mashable's Games page has more hints, and if you're looking for more puzzles, Mashable's got games now!